 A 61-year-old woman has noted a rough, reddened appearance increasing in size over the skin of her right breast for the past 5 months.
 This persists despite application of a corticosteroid cream.
 On physical examination the skin over the right breast is indurated, roughened, and reddish-orange.
 There is nipple retraction.
 A firm, irregular 5 cm mass is palpable in this breast.
 Which of the following is the most likely risk factor for this woman's condition?

-B She has fibrocystic disease
+B Prior fibrocystic disease

-E She has human papillomavirus infection
+E Human papillomavirus infection

 A 41-year-old woman has felt a large breast lump that has increased slowly in size for the past 3 years.
 On physical examination there is a 9 cm firm, movable mass present in her left breast.
 The overlying skin appears normal; there is no axillary lymphadenopathy.
 The mass is excised and grossly appears soft and fleshy.
 On microscopic examination this mass has a lymphoid stroma with little fibrosis surrounding sheets of large vesicular cells with frequent mitoses.
 Which of the following is the most likely diagnosis?